 and Smashbox Cream Cheek ($32)

-The Blurring Foundation Brush** is one of my favorite foundation brushes.
+The Blurring Foundation Brush is one of my favorite foundation brushes.
 It blends foundation quickly and works with cream, stick, and liquid foundations.
-I have compared the blurring foundation brush to the elf ultimate blending brush in the past if you are looking for an alternative (review here).
+I have previously compared the Blurring Foundation Brush to the **e.l.f.
+Ultimate Blending Brush ($8), if you are looking for an alternative (comparison and review here).
 If you like full coverage, this may not be the best brush for you.
 It is full but not as dense as something like the Sigma F80 or Real Techniques Expert Face Brush for point of reference.
-You can build up to full coverage with this brush, but you’ll need to layer on more product and that can start to look heavy.
+You can build up to full coverage with this brush, but you’ll need to layer on more product, which can start to look heavy.
 If you enjoy a light or medium coverage application, I think this will work well for you.
 If you like a light or medium coverage but you like a stiff brush (rather than one that has more bristle movement and splays outward), then this is likely a pass for you.

 The Cream Cheek Brush works well with the MAC Glow Play blushes (review here), but unfortunately, I don’t own any cream blushes, so I can’t tell you whether this works with traditional cream blushes.